Paternity fraud: Occurrence

-Criticism

-The topic of paternity fraud is controversial.
-In the Journal of Medical Ethics, Heather Draper writes that: "claims for reimbursement and compensation in cases of misattributed paternity produce the same distorted and thin view of what it means to be a father that paternity testing assumes, and underscores a trend that is not in the interests of children."
-Lyn Turney says that the concept of paternity fraud is about the "demonization of mothers".

 Law by country

 Australia

+Since 1989, putative fathers in Australia can recover child support payments for children that are not their own.
-The Victorian County Court in 2002 awarded Mr. Magill $70,000 compensation for damages and economic loss against his ex-wife as a result of DNA testing in 2000 that showed only one of three children he was paying support for were genetically his.

-That ruling was later overturned in 2005 by the Victorian Court of Appeal finding that "intent to deceive" by the ex-wife had not been proven regarding misrepresentations made by Ms. Magill in birth forms about the children's paternity.

-This ruling was in turn then appealed with the High Court of Australia.
+In 2002, the Victorian County Court awarded Liam Neale Magill $70,000 compensation for damages and economic loss against his ex-wife, Meredith Magill as a result of DNA testing in 2000 that showed only one of three children he was paying support for was genetically his.
+That ruling was later overturned in 2005 by the Victorian Court of Appeal finding that "intent to deceive" by his ex-wife had not been proven regarding misrepresentations made by Ms. Magill in birth forms about the children's paternity.
+This ruling was in turn then appealed to the High Court of Australia.

-In 2006, Australia's High Court struck down the appeal, upholding the 2005 Victorian Court of Appeal ruling.
+In 2006, the High Court of Australia struck down the appeal, upholding the 2005 Victorian Court of Appeal ruling.
 Chief Justice Murray Gleeson in the 94 page High Court Ruling opined, "Without doubt the appellant's wife deceived him but the hurtful deception was in her infidelity, not in her failure to admit it."
 Mr. Magill as part of the ruling was also ordered to pay the Child Support Agency's legal fees during the previous 18 months of litigation.

-The 2006 High Court Ruling led to many calls from within Australia for reforms and changes to the Family Law Act and the Child Support Act to help protect men in Mr Magill's situation.

-By 2008, putative fathers in Australia could begin using DNA testing to confirm paternity regarding support orders after new changes, "section 143 of the Child Support (Assessment) Act", took effect regarding Family Court policies.
-The Magill case is often cited regarding new law reforms in Australia and is considered a landmark type case.